shreyashbandekar/PRODIGY_CS_03/README.md

 # PRODIGY_CS_03
-# Password Strength Assessment
+# Password Strength Checker

-This Python script evaluates the strength of a password based on several criteria, such as length, presence of uppercase and lowercase letters, numbers, and special characters.
-The script provides a detailed assessment of the password, indicating whether it meets each of the criteria and assigning an overall strength rating.
+## Introduction
+The Password Strength Checker is a simple tool designed to evaluate the strength of passwords based on several common security criteria.
+The tool provides a detailed assessment of a password's strength, helping users create more secure passwords by highlighting areas of weakness.
 ## Features

 - **Length Requirement:** The password must be at least 8 characters long.